Why Non-GMO Matters

 Non-GMO Project Verification

-The Non-GMO Project, founded in 2007, provides a third-party labelling to companies who aim to keep genetically-modified organisms out of their food or products.
-This is a consensus-based standard that offers best practices for avoiding GMOs
+The Non-GMO Project, founded in 2007, provides a third-party labelling to companies who aim to keep genetically-modified organisms out of their food or products—and help articulate the why non-GMO matters message.
+Non-GMO Project Verification is a consensus-based standard that offers best practices for avoiding GMOs, helping consumers make informed choices at the store shelf.

 In this constant state of food flux, we take pride in the Non-GMO Project Verified seal that accompanies every single One Degree Organic Foods product, easily ensuring consumers at a glance that One Degree Organics does not contain GMO ingredients.